Solxcero/Solxcero.github.io/_posts/2023-07-29-Offshore Wind farms in South Korea.md

 ---
 layout: post
 title: Offshore Wind farms in South Korea 한국어 테스트                             # Title of the page
-hide_title: false                                  # Hide the title when displaying the post, but shown in lists of posts
-feature-img: ""            # Add a feature-image to the post
+hide_title: false                                  # Hide the title when displaying the post, but shown in lists of posts          # Add a feature-image to the post
 thumbnail: false  # Add a thumbnail image on blog view
 color: rgb(80,140,22)
 categories : [Energy]         #rgb(80,140,22)                        # Add the specified color as feature image, and change link colors in post